 Fall: Migration occurs over an extended period, reflecting movements of Snow Geese, generally from mid-Oct through early Jan, peaking in early to mid-Nov.

-Winter: The increase in number of winter stragglers has been marked since the first record, of three in Kearney Co with four Snow Geese 22 Jan 1995.
-Although mid-winter records have increased, sightings are still usually of singles or small groups; large winter flocks have not been reported.
+Winter: The increase in number of winter stragglers has been marked since the first record of three in Kearney Co with four Snow Geese 22 Jan 1995.
+Although mid-winter records have increased, sightings are still usually of singles or small groups; large winter flocks had not been reported until 400 were estimated with a large flock of Snow Geese 18 Jan 2020.

 Comments: Huntley (1971) and Tate (1966) published information on a mounted specimen (cited above) taken by a hunter near Hooper, Dodge Co on or before 6 Nov 1922, the first Nebraska record.
 However, Ross’s Goose has been reported regularly in Nebraska only since about 1970.